QuarkNerd/blog/tsimmons/_posts/2014-08-19-an-ohlc-chart-component-for-d3.md

 <iframe src="http://tlsim.github.io/sl-blog-d3/candlestick.html" width="680" height="430" scrolling="no" frameborder="0"> </iframe>

 ## Conclusion
 We have made 2 reusable components for financial charts with D3.
 This is really just the beginning of what we would need for a fully featured financial chart.
 There are many components we could make using this pattern, including technical studies, comparison series and chart navigators.
 However, with these simple examples, we can already see the power of breaking chart features into reusable components.
 It would also be important to see how well these charts perform for large data sets.
 Ideally, we should be able to smoothly pan and zoom an OHLC chart which shows multiple years of prices.
-We'll look at that <a href="{{site.github.url}}{% post_url tsimmons/2014-09-19-d3-svg-chart-performance %}">in another post</a>, where we'll improve our OHLC component so that it is optimised for panning and zooming.
+We'll look at that <a href="{{site.baseurl}}{% post_url tsimmons/2014-09-19-d3-svg-chart-performance %}">in another post</a>, where we'll improve our OHLC component so that it is optimised for panning and zooming.

 Code for these examples is available on [GitHub](https://github.com/tlsim/sl-blog-d3).